-Kirk Rueter is a former Major League Baseball Player.
-Rueter was born in Centralia, Illinois, and graduated from Nashville Community High School in Nashville, Illinois in 1988.
-He attended and played for Murray State University.
-Rueter is a former left-handed pitcher.
-Rueter started his career with the Montreal Expos and played for them from 1993-1996 and he also played for the San Francisco Giants from 1996-2005.
+Kirk Rueter is a former Major League Baseball Player who was born in Centralia, Illinois, and graduated from Nashville Community High School and then played for Murray State University.
+Rueter was a former left handed pitcher who started his career with the Montreal Expos.
+He played for them from 1993-1996 and he also played for the San Francisco Giants from 1996-2005.

 Jack Harting is a lifelong resident of Centralia, Illinois.
-Jack and his family operated Harting Auto Supply from 1964 to 2018.
-Jack brings 55 years of experience as both a player on the field and a coach off the field.
+Harting and his family operated Harting Auto Supply from 1964 to 2018.
+Harting brings 55 years of experience as both a player on the field and a coach off the field.
 He helped start the Centralia Buds an amateur baseball league in 1977, a team that is still active today.
 He has coached both baseball and basketball in Centralia and the surrounding area for 40 years.
 He is a member of the Clinton County Baseball Hall of Fame and a member of the Mon-Clair Baseball League Hall of Fame.
-Jack has had the pleasure of playing next to as well as coaching many professional athletes throughout his life.
+Harting has had the pleasure of playing next to, as well as coaching, many professional athletes throughout his life.
 He played or coached with all of the Major League ring holders that help make up the Gaetti Sports Academy MLB Coaching Roster.
-Jack has always found joy in helping the younger generation to find sports and to help them build the desire to play it with passion.
+Harting has always found joy in helping the younger generation to find sports and to help them build the desire to play it with passion.